No-Bake Rocky Road!

 *This post may contain affiliate links.
 Please see my disclosure for more details!*

-Now, I know for a fact you guys love a rocky road recipe, like my Kinder Bueno rocky road, Terry’s chocolate orange rocky road, Biscoff rocky road, and my Mint Aero rocky road.
-As you can tell, I also love myself a rocky road recipe!
+Now, I know for a fact you guys love a rocky road recipes, with my Biscoff rocky road, and my Mint Aero rocky road regularly being the top of my searches.
+As you can tell, I also love myself a rocky road recipe.

 So when it comes to the base mixture of a rocky road, it can go a few different ways.
 A lot of people, understandably, make a rocky road with just melted chocolate.
 It’s the basic way, and I get it, but it makes it absolutely solid and harder to cut up and eat, and I also think it means you need to use more chocolate.